mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestPending_owner.PNG)

 **SMS**

-<blockquote>A request for your '%car.name%' by %borrower.name% at %request.startdate% is awaiting your approval.
-See %request.url%</blockquote>
+>  A request for your '%car.name%' by %borrower.name% at %request.startdate% is awaiting your approval.
+See %request.url%

 ### Cancelled Request (Borrower)